Handwashing for life

 In Indonesia, for example, before Lifebuoy’s intervention, 53% used soap at the critical handwashing occasions.
 After our intervention, this rose to 75%.
 Six months later, the figure rose again to 78%, showing a lasting impact.
 A study in India showed that there were 25% fewer incidences of diarrhoea, 15% less acute respiratory infections and 46% fewer eye infections.

-We don’t know what the future will bring in terms of pandemics and global disease.
-But we do know that Lifebuoy will continue to be at the forefront of efforts to help keep people safe.
+Lifebuoy was ranked as the third most chosen fast-moving consumer goods brand in the world by Kantar’s Brand Footprint 2021 study.
+We’ve also seen a large increase in brand power (a measure of brand attractiveness) as a result of our efforts.
+While we don’t know what the future will bring in terms of pandemics and global disease, we’ve learned a huge amount from Covid-19 and know that Lifebuoy will continue to be at the forefront of efforts to help keep people safe.

-And we’ll continue to forge impactful partnerships that focus on holistic health where hygiene has a cross-cutting impact, enabling us to tackle hygiene-related health issues such as malnutrition and immunisation.
+And we’re continuing to forge impactful partnerships that focus on holistic health where hygiene has a cross-cutting impact, enabling us to tackle hygiene-related health issues such as malnutrition and immunisation.